morphx666/LogicSIM/README.md

 * Connecting: Drag a wire from either an input or an output pin to the desired pin.
 * Multiple Connections: Add a Node to the circuit surface to connect up to four gates.
 * Saving/Loading: Not implemented.
 When closing the simulator, the circuit will be saved in an XML file which will be automatically loaded when re-opening the program.
-* Renaming a gate: Double click on a gate to change its name.
-While renaming a gate, hold the Shift key down and use the arrow keys to change the gate's name position.
-* Changing other parameters: At this moment there's no UI to change the gates' parameters, other than the name (label).